-Parents/Guardians/Caregivers are asked to email the school at attendance@bostongreenacademy.org or send a letter (to be delivered to the Main Office) with the student (if learning in person) to report the absence.
-An absence note (on paper or via email) would ideally be submitted prior to the absence, but can be sent upon the return of the student - if returning in person.
+Parents/Guardians/Caregivers are asked to email the school at attendance@bostongreenacademy.org or send a letter (to be delivered to the Main Office) with the student to report the absence.
+An absence note (on paper or via email) would ideally be submitted prior to the absence, but can be sent upon the return of the student.
 This communication must include the student's name, date of the absence(s), reason for the absence, Parent/Guardian/Caregiver signature and phone number.
-A student must attend school for at least a half-day to be marked "present" for daily attendance.